-The snow-capped mountain; Ausangate is the fifth-highest peak in Peru (6,384 m), famous for the colorful lagoons of the snow-capped mountains.
+The snow-capped mountain; Ausangate is the fifth-highest peak in Peru (6,384m/20,944ft), famous for the colorful lagoons of the snow-capped mountains.

-Beautiful views await you; we want to introduce you to this thoroughly recommended hike, the seven lagoons hike, an authentic hike in the heart of the Peruvian Andes, and, at the very end, enjoy the natural hot springs to relax your tired legs.
+We want to introduce you to this thoroughly recommended hike, The Seven Lagoons is an authentic hike in the heart of the Peruvian Andes, and, at the very end, enjoy the natural hot springs to relax your tired legs.
+Beautiful views await you.

-1.- Its very scenic and cultural trekking route, you pass through the most isolated indigenous communities keeping the Inca culture alive, and get the privilege to interact with them.
+1.- Its a very scenic and cultural trekking route.
+You pass through the most isolated indigenous communities keeping the Inca culture alive, and get the privilege to interact with them.

 2.- Ausangate 7 Lakes Trek is an expedition that takes us to explore the lagoons which are surrounded by the snow-capped mountain.

-3.- The Ausangate snow-capped mountains allows the creation of the seven lagoons and their different shades, thanks to the water and minerals surrounding it.
+3.- The Ausangate snow-capped mountains allowed the creation of the seven lagoons and their different shades, thanks to the minerals surrounding it.

-4.- Both the snow-capped peak and the lagoons have their names thanks to the characteristics of the color of their waters or their texture.
+4.- Both the snow-capped peak and the lagoons have their names thanks to their colorful characteristics and their unique texture.

-5.- The Ausangate 7 Lagoons Tour is a high-altitude excursion that can reach 4867m.
-And it can be done in one day, but it is better to do in 2 days.
+5.- The Ausangate 7 Lagoons Tour is a high-altitude excursion that can reach 4867m/15,967ft.
+It can be done in one day, but it is better to enjoy a slower pace and accomlish it in 2 days.

-First, a spectacular natural spectacle awaits you in the Peruvian highlands.
-The hiking trail is about 12 km long, where you will see different shades of water, from chocolate brown to bright turquoise or from bright green to deep blue, also this a cultural where you meet with locals.
+First, a spectacular natural display awaits you in the Peruvian highlands.
+The hiking trail is about 12 km long, where you will see different shades of water, from chocolate brown to bright turquoise or from bright green to deep blue, also this a cultural trek where you get the rare opportunity to interact with locals.